WeegeeNumbuh1/FlightGazer/README.md

   - API limiting per day (those API calls can get expensive)
 - Can emulate an RGB Matrix display in a browser if you don't have the actual hardware
 - Detailed console output when run interactively
-- Small memory footprint (about 10MB when running)
+- Small memory footprint
 - Runs from a initialization script that handles everything such as initial setup and running the python script (Linux only)
-  - Set up to automatically start on boot on a Raspberry Pi
+  - Set up to automatically start on boot via `systemd`
 - Can be configured to run automatically inside `tmux`
+- 🆕 Tested to work with [Ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder) and [ADSB.im](https://adsb.im/home) setups

 ## 🛠️ Setup
 ### ⚠️ Prerequisites